Yoga is for everyone, whatever age and ability. It creates freedom and awareness, not just physically but deep within.

 By practising yoga, we gain flexibility, strength, stability, stamina and with that confidence and a quieter mind, an inner stillness.

-I have been practising Iyengar Yoga since the early nineties and qualified as an Iyengar Yoga teacher in 2009.
-It has only brought benefits, to my health and well-being, to my attitude to life and dealing with its challenges.
-My own study and learning is ongoing; through my teaching and students and through my own practice and regularly attending classes and workshops with senior teachers.
-In 2015 and 2017 I gained the Intermediate Junior 1 and 2 level certificates.
+I have been practising Iyengar Yoga since the early nineties and qualified as an Iyengar Yoga teacher in 2009 and in 2015 and 2017 I gained the Intermediate Junior 1 and 2 level certificates.
+Yoga has only brought benefits, to my health and well-being, to my attitude to life and dealing with its challenges.
+My own study and learning is ongoing; through my teaching and students and through my own practice and attending regular classes and workshops with senior teachers.
+In December 2018 I was privileged to be taught by Geeta Iyengar during the Centenary Celebrations of BKS Iyengar’s birth in Pune, India, just days before her unexpected death.

 I teach a variety of classes in Ealing and West Kensington, both general and intermediate level, which include asanas (postures), pranayama (breath control) and relaxation.
-I also enjoy teaching children at a local primary school and teenagers in a studio in Ealing as well as children and teens at triyoga Ealing.
+I also enjoy teaching teenagers in a studio in Northfields and at triyoga as well as primary school children at a local school.